marchingband/expo-error-log/README.md

 `npm run expo-error-log "curl https://myProjectName.firebaseio.com/errors.json"`

 Alternatively, you can provide a custom function to fetch your errors from the database.
-Pass the argument `with` followed by a path to your file, relative to the project root.
+Pass the argument `with` followed by a path to your fetching script, relative to the project root.

 For example, if I placed my function in `/myExpoProject/errorFetch/myErrorFetchFunc.js` then `npm run expo-error-log with ./errorFetch/myErrorFetchFunc.js` would work.